nonplayer/hammercrawl/hc_world_bible.md

 ### Bouncey the Clown, God of Uncomfortable Cheer (Law)

-Bouncey is the great clown god, forcing cheer down your throat whether you want it or not.
+**Bouncey** is the great clown god, forcing cheer down your throat whether you want it or not.

 ### Carob, God of Health Food and Flavorlessness (Law)

-Carob creates an abundance of healthy, tasteless chalk-like food for all that would worship him.
-Carob is the sworn enemy of Fireguy.
+**Carob** creates an abundance of healthy, tasteless chalk-like food for all that would worship him.
+Carob is the sworn enemy of **Fireguy**.

 ### Fairuza Balk, Mistress of the Elements (Neutral)

-Fairuza Balk is the name given to the loving Goddess of the Elements, the primary chosen patron of angsty rebellious teenage girls who feel the calling of the clerical ways.
+**Fairuza Balk** is the name given to the loving Goddess of the Elements, the primary chosen patron of angsty rebellious teenage girls who feel the calling of the clerical ways.
 Fairuza is an especially popular Goddess in the distant land of 1997, where the locals pay a grand annual tribute to her in the form of the Lollafairuza music festival.

 ### Fireguy, God of Flavor and Also Fire (Chaos)

-Fireguy rules from the great deific city of Tastytown, in the legendary holy lands of Scrumpt.
+**Fireguy** rules from the great deific city of Tastytown, in the legendary holy lands of Scrumpt.
 His clerics serve the best food, and love setting things on fire.

-Fireguy is sworn enemy of Carob.
+Fireguy is sworn enemy of **Carob**.

 Fireguy's clerics are known to bleach their hair to bring them closer to their god.
 The truly devout sometimes set their hair on fire.

 ### Gary, God of the Food of the Southern Borderlands (Neutral)

-Gary is a prolific god in the world.
+**Gary** is a prolific god in the world.
 His symbol is a Bell.
 His holy text is a Taco Bell receipt, preserved from the long-before times.

 There are four "Ways" of the Church of Gary, based on the original items in the receipt.